CAREERS

 How to Apply

-Please submit a resume and cover letter to hello@golden-psychology.com.
-A professional writing sample is strongly encouraged — a social history, psychological summary, assessment narrative, or comparable document (redacted as needed to protect client confidentiality) that reflects the quality and style of your written work.
+Please submit a resume, cover letter and professional writing sample to hello@golden-psychology.com.
+The professional writing sample must be completely deidentified, and should include a social history, psychological summary, assessment narrative, or should be a comparable document that reflects the quality and style of your written work.

 Postdoctoral Fellow – Psychological Testing & Evaluation